nbeney/scratch-tool/README.md

 - Project information (Scratch version, VM version)
 - Statistics (sprite count, block count, variables, lists)
 - Extensions used
-- Stage section with backdrops and sounds
+- Stage section with backdrops, sounds, and **scripts**
 - Detailed sprite information:
   - Position, size, rotation, visibility
   - Costume gallery with thumbnails
   - Sound list with audio players
+  - **Visual script representation** using [scratchblocks](https://scratchblocks.github.io/)
   - Block counts

 **Thumbnails:** Image costumes (PNG, JPG, SVG) are automatically converted to 150x150 thumbnails for quick preview.

 **Audio Players:** Sound files (WAV, MP3) are embedded with HTML5 audio controls for in-browser playback.

+**Script Visualization:** All scripts (code blocks) are rendered using the scratchblocks library, which displays them exactly as they appear in the Scratch editor with proper colors and formatting.
+Scripts are automatically extracted from the project's block data and converted to scratchblocks notation.

-The output HTML is self-contained with embedded CSS and works offline with the assets directory.
+The output HTML is self-contained with embedded CSS and works offline with the assets directory (requires internet connection only for scratchblocks library from CDN).

 ## Options